jdkandersson/flake8-docstrings-complete/README.md

-This linting rule is triggered by a function/ method that has one or more arguments and a docstring that describes one or more arguments where on or more of the described arguments are not arguments of the function.
-For example:
+This linting rule is triggered by a function/ method that has one or more arguments and a docstring that describes one or more arguments where on or more of the described arguments are not arguments of the function/ method.
+For
+example:

 ```Python
 def foo(bar):